mcswee/divs-au/_flags/qld.md

 viceregal:
   image: "/assets/images/flags/au/vr/vrq.svg"
-  text: "The vice-regal standard for the Governor of Queensland reverses the state colors, featuring a yellow pale with maroon stars and a maroon fly with the Cooktown Orchid."
+  text: "The vice-regal standard for the Governor of Queensland reverses the state colours, a yellow pale with maroon stars and a maroon fly featuring the state floral emblem, the Cooktown Orchid."
 ---